Innovations in Science

 How will my data be used, and how will my private information be protected?

 The MOVR data hub platform is built on a foundation of comprehensive data privacy and security principles that must be adopted and enforced by all parties within IQVIA, MDA and all participating sites.
-All data is saved in a secure database and de-identified — meaning all identifying (personal) information connected to each individual enrolled in MOVR is protected and can’t be connected to the clinical data shared with researchers.
+All data is saved in a secure database and de-identified prior to sharing — meaning all identifying (personal) information connected to each individual enrolled in MOVR is protected and can’t be connected to the clinical data shared with researchers.
 State-of-the-art security measures protect patient privacy, yet also provide for dynamic aggregation of data for research purposes and the ability for researchers to reach out to clinicians about trials and advances that may benefit individual patients of theirs.

 Participate in MOVR